Volunteers – Background Checks & Training

 Any volunteer who provides “regular service to the league or repetitive access to children” must go through the background check process.

 This includes helping with hitting and catching during practice, coaching a base or being in the dugout during games, even working in the snack bar or being a team parent.
-Please see Little League’s Background Checks for Little League® Volunteers for more info.
+It’s for anybody who spends more than 16 hours per month or 32 per year with our youth.

-In order to be in compliance with California’s Business & Professions Code § 18900, Sierra Mountain Little League submits all volunteers to a background check and provides them with SafeSport-approved abuse training annually.
+In order to be in compliance with California’s Business & Professions Code § 18900, SMLL submits all volunteers to a background check and provides them with CA AB 506-compliant abuse training annually.
 This is required of all volunteers, regardless of whether an individual is new to the program or returning.

 A background check is performed at the beginning of each season, with enhanced screening at J.D.
 Palatine (JDP).
 This includes: